eminvergil/eminvergil/README.md

 Hi,

-My name is **Emin Vergil**, and I'm a Software Engineer at Twiser.
+My name is **Emin Vergil**, and I'm a Software Engineer.
 I live in Adana, Turkey.

 🛠 I can help your organisation with: